-The Accountability & Governance Public Experts Group is responsible for the selection of up to seven advisors to the Coordination Group.
+The Accountability & Governance Public Experts Group is asked to select up to seven advisors to the ICANN Accountability & Governance Coordination Group.
 As part of executing its mandate, the Public Experts Group is issuing a Call for Candidates to encourage nominations from the community.

 Nominations are to be submitted to [insert email] by Wednesday, 10 September 2014 – 23:59 UTC.